Kate Miller-Heidke: 2006–2007: Circular Breathing and Little Eve

 Miller-Heidke was invited by Australian singer-songwriter Deborah Conway to take part in the 2006 Broad Festival project during August, with three other Australian female artists, they performed their own and each other's songs.
 Joining Miller-Heidke and Conway were Melinda Schneider, Mia Dyson and Ella Hooper.

 Miller-Heidke released her third EP, Circular Breathing with six tracks, in May 2006 via Waterbear Records/Sony BMG.
 For the EP she provided vocals, piano and wurlitzer, with Nuttall on guitars, Emma Dean on violin and vocals, Steve Pope on drums and percussion, Scott Saunders on bass guitar, and John Turnbull provided a whistling cameo in "Jamie".
-Pope and Saunders are Nuttall's band mates from Transport.
+Pope and Saunders are Nuttall's bandmates from Transport.
 Eleven Magazine's reviewer rated it at four-and-a-half stars and explained, "It's very boppy and very light and carefree.
 The lyrics are a bit lacking, a bit like diary of a teenager kind of thing.
 Though, the acoustic element of the album, particularly the strong piano use holds it together."
 The album provided a single, "Apartment", also in 2006.

 She followed with her debut album, Little Eve, on 26 May 2007.
 It was produced by Magoo (Regurgitator, Not from There, Gerling) at Black Box Studios, Brisbane.
-Aside from herself and members of Transport, the artist used strings by Zhivago String Quartet and Danielle Bentley, a choir/chorus of seven singers, and additional session musicians.
+Aside from herself and members of Transport, Miller-Heidke used strings by Zhivago String Quartet and Danielle Bentley, a choir/chorus of seven singers, and additional session musicians.
 It peaked at No. 11 on the ARIA Albums Chart and was certified gold in 2008 by ARIA for shipment of 35,000 copies.
 Australian musicologist, Ian McFarlane, felt it, "drew comparisons with Kate Bush and Tori Amos or 'like Nina Hagen, just with a much better voice'."
 AllMusic's Jody Macgregor gave it four-out-of-five stars and observed, "When she uses her deceptively gigantic voice to sing about these little lives, Miller-Heidke achieves something that goes above and beyond the simple pleasures of pop music – a genuine profoundness."

 Its lead single, "Words", released in the same month, reached the top 50 on the related ARIA Singles Chart.
 ARIA's Ian Wallace observed, "Although traces of her operatic style are recognisable in her songs, [she] has since decided to shy away from the opera circuit and make a dash for the pop scene."
 At the ARIA Music Awards of 2007 she received five nominations, Best Female Artist, Best Pop Release, Breakthrough Artist – Album for Little Eve and Producer of the Year for Magoo's work on Little Eve, and Breakthrough Artist – Single for "Words".
 A re-recorded version of "Space They Cannot Touch" (originally on Telegram) was issued in March of the following year as her third single from Little Eve.